opengeospatial/HY_Features/section_7.md

 The **code** attribute may be used to assign to the dendritic a unique identifier in given context.
 If required, the code shall be implemented using a controlled classification or coding system.
 Example: WMO Basin Codes.

-The **encompassingCatchment** association describes the catchment aggregate wherein the dendritic catchment is sub-catchment which is  hydrologically connected to other sub-catchments.
+The **encompassingCatchment** association relates the catchment aggregate wherein the dendritic catchment is hydrologically connected to other catchments.
 If required, this association shall be used to identify the catchment to which the dendritic catchment contributes flow to the common outlet, either from a single identified inflow, or in join with other sub-catchments crossing a divide intern of the encompassing aggregate.

 | **Requirements Class** | [/req/hy_catchment/dendriticcatchment] (/req/hy_catchment/dendriticcatchment) |
 | --- | --- |